Football in Sri Lanka

 Football in Sri Lanka is mainly played at a semi-professional and recreational level.
-Despite not being as well-regarded as the country's cricket team, football is the third biggest sport in Sri Lanka (after cricket and rugby union).
+Despite not being as well-regarded as the country's cricket team, football is the third biggest sport in Sri Lanka, after cricket and rugby union.
+Approximately 12% of the people in Sri Lanka are considered association football fans.
+Only three countries in the world have a lower percentage.

 The Sri Lanka national football team uses the 25,000-capacity Sugathadasa Stadium for their home games.

-Governing Body
+Governing body

-The Football Sri Lanka is the governing body for football in the country.
+The Football Federation of Sri Lanka is the governing body for football in the country.
 The association administers the national football team as well as the Sri Lanka Super League.